bertt/how-rich-am-i/README.md

 Please use the id value from the [coinmarketcap api](https://api.coinmarketcap.com/v1/ticker/).

-Run `how-rich-am-i coins.json` to see how rich you are.
+Run `how-rich-am-i -file coins.json` to see how rich you are.

 ![Animation: How to use how-rich-am-i](example.gif)